zizroc/villager/paper/paper.md

 # Statement of need

 Agent based modeling has found use in an increasing number of applications ranging from market dynamics, animal behavior, and population studies [@10.3389/fevo.2018.00237].
 There are only a few agent-based modeling systems available for researchers using R, a popular language among social scientists.
 In some cases researchers must bootstrap their own ABM systems due to lack of available packaging that provides flexible modeling.
 The most popular R ABM frameworks include RNetLogo and SpaDES.
-Although RNetLogo is powerful, it acts as an interface to theNetLogo software.
+Although RNetLogo is powerful, it acts as an interface to the NetLogo software.
 This requires Java and pipes NetLogo syntax to the Java process rather than using native R to describe system dynamics [@THIELE2010972].
-SpaDES supports agent-based modeling however, its primary use is for Discrete Event Simulations [@eliot_mcintire_2022_6116101.
+SpaDES supports agent-based modeling however, its primary use is for Discrete Event Simulations [@eliot_mcintire_2022_6116101].
 Villager differentiates itself from these two by being R native and specifically designed for flexible ABM simulations.

 # Functionality and design